GENERAL TERMS AND CONDITIONS OF PURCHASE FOR GRÖMO GMBH & CO. KG, VALID AS OF December 1, 2020

 1. Scope, general points

 1.2.
-In the course of business between our suppliers and us, only our AEBs shall apply.
-We do not recognise Gen-eral Terms and Conditions opposed to or deviating from our AEBs of the supplier, unless we have expressly agreed to their validity at least in text from.
-This requirement for approval also applies if we accept the services of the sup-plier without reservation in the knowledge of opposed AEBs or AEBs deviating from our General Terms and con-ditions.
+In the course of business between our suppliers and us, only our GPC shall apply.
+We do not recognise General Terms and Conditions opposed to or deviating from our GPC of the supplier, unless we have expressly agreed to their validity at least in text from.
+This requirement for approval also applies if we accept the services of the supplier without reservation in the knowledge of opposed GPC or GPC deviating from our General Terms and Conditions.

-1.4.
-Individual agreements made with the supplier in indi-vidual cases (including collateral agreements, supple-ments and amendments) will in all cases take precedence over these GPC.
-Subject to proof to the contrary, the con-tent of such agreements will be governed by a contract, at least in text form, or by our confirmation, which must at least be in text form.
+1.4 Individual agreements made with the supplier in individual cases (including collateral agreements, supplements and amendments) shall in any case take precedence over these GPC.
+Subject to proof to the contrary, the content of such agreements will be governed by a contract, at least in text form, or by our confirmation, which must at least be in text form.

 2. Conclusion of contract